Create A WebView-free Blog App with React Native Render HTML, Part II

 Note that the RenderHTMLSourceProps.source

-field.
+prop can take a dom, uri or html field.
 Just as a reminder, we need to

-source variant because we will have to query
+use the dom source variant because we will have to query

 headings displayed in a Drawer menu.

-object to feed the ArticleBody
+We need to produce a dom object to feed the ArticleBody component we have

 just defined.
 We propose two hooks to produce this object:

-The important stuff is happening in the useArticleDom
+The important stuff is happening in the useArticleDom hook.
+We're using

-hook to get the
+useAmbientTRenderEngine hook to get the

-instance of the Transient Render Engine provided by TRenderEngineProvider
+instance of the Transient Render Engine provided by TRenderEngineProvider,

-which in turns offers the parseDocument
+which in turns offers the parseDocument method to

 transform an HTML string into a DOM.
 Moreover, note that because we passed selectDomRoot

-prop to select the first <article>
+prop to select the first <article> met, the returned dom object will be an

-element.
-Everything else such as <header>
+<article> element.
+Everything else such as <header>, <footer> and other

 elements will be ignored.